 Thanks and I look forward to hearing from you.

 OKLAHOMA COLLECTIVE GAMES

-All of our games are shown in calendar (tabular) format on the Calendar page of this website.
-The calendar is updated on the weekend with the games for the following week but we have standardized on a 19 game schedule for June.
+All of our games for the current month are shown in calendar (tabular) format on the Calendar page of this website.

 To find our game:

 You will get a screen where you register to play.
 You will need to enter your partner's name.
 At this point you will need at least $5 in your BBO Account.
 The regular games cost $5 per player while special games featuring extra points cost $8 per player.

 The BBO software stratifies all games proportionally based on the players in each specific game.

 The game results are posted on ACBL Live.
 We are trying to post all of the game results under Fun and Games although we have used both club's sanction numbers in the past.